How to Manage Stress

-Probiotics are a great tool for better gut health, ensuring your gut is full of good bacteria to help your digestive process and your body’s neurotransmitter production.
-Adding probiotics to your diet could help you manage your stress levels from the inside out.
+Some probiotics could be a great tool for taking care of our gut microbiota, ensuring your gut is full of good bacteria to help your digestive process and your body’s neurotransmitter production.
+Adding probiotics to your daily routine could help you manage your stress levels from the inside out.

 When stress begins to affect the body’s natural functions, you may need a supplement to get things under control.
 The good news?
 That’s exactly what Bio-K+® is here to do.

 Our Bio-K+® Calming Extra Drinkable Vegan Probiotic is formulated with billions of probiotics—AKA the “good bacteria” that your body needs.
-Our unique formula is specifically designed to support digestive health while relieving nervousness and restlessness, creating a sense of calmness.
+Our unique formula is specifically designed to support digestive health and a scientifically supported active ingredient was added to help relieve restlessness and nervousness.

 Irish, L. A., Kline, C. E., Gunn, H. E., Buysse, D. J., & Hall, M. H. (2015, August 1).
 The Role of Sleep Hygiene in Promoting Public Health: A Review of Empirical Evidence.

 Norelli, S., & Long, A. (2021, July 26).
 Relaxation Techniques.
 Relaxation Techniques. https://www.statpearls.com/ArticleLibrary/viewarticle/28326